syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 ### Change the Sorting Icon in column headers

-You can load any desired image as the sort icon in the `SfDataGrid` using the GetHeaderSortIndicatorDown and GetHeaderSortIndicatorUp overrides of the `DataGridStyle` class.
-The following code example illustrates how to change the SortIcon in `SfDataGrid`.
+You can load any desired image as the sort indicator in the `SfDataGrid` using the [GetHeaderSortIndicatorDown](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle~GetHeaderSortIndicatorDown.html) and [GetHeaderSortIndicatorUp](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle~GetHeaderSortIndicatorUp.html) overrides of the `DataGridStyle` class.
+The following code example illustrates how to change the sort indicators in `SfDataGrid`.

 {% highlight c# %}